RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2021-07-26-RLStudio_robotmesh.md

 ---
 title: "Migration to RLStudio of basic robot mesh problem"
-excerpt: "based on Nacho TFM, the robot mesh exercise was migrated to RL-Studio"
+excerpt: "The robot mesh exercise was migrated to RL-Studio"

 sidebar:
   nav: "docs"